From the Hex-Men campaign that hit

 - Network -> Scope Make sure to properly configure the scope of the scan.
 You can select Local network scan

 specific network ranges in Scan target list.
-Scanning local network is more realistic, but providing specific
+Scanning a local network is more realistic, but providing specific

-- (Optional) Internal -> Network -> TCP scanner You can add custom ports your organization is using.
+- (Optional) Internal -> Network -> TCP scanner Here you can add custom ports your organization is using.

-all post breach actions.
-These actions simulate attacker’s behaviour after getting access to a new system, but in no
+all post-breach actions.
+These actions simulate an attacker’s behavior after getting access to a new system but in no

 Suggested run mode

-Decide which machines you want to simulate a breach on and use the “Manual” run option to start Monkeys there.
+Decide which machines you want to simulate a breach on and use the “Manual” run option to start the Infection Monkey on them.

-Use high privileges to run the Monkey to simulate an attacker that was able to elevate its privileges.
+Use administrative privileges to run the Infection Monkey to simulate an attacker that was able to elevate their privileges.

-You could also simulate an attack initiated from an unidentified machine connected to the network (a technician
+You could also simulate an attack initiated from an unidentified machine connected to the network (e.g., a technician

-laptop, 3rd party vendor machine, etc) by running the Monkey on a dedicated machine with an IP in the network you
+laptop or third-party vendor machine) by running the Infection Monkey on a dedicated machine with an IP in the network you

 wish to test.

-Check infection map and security report to see how far monkey managed to propagate in the network and which
+Check the infection map and Security report to see how far The Infection Monkey managed to propagate in your network and which

-vulnerabilities it used in doing so.
-If you left post breach actions selected, you should also check ATT&CK and
+vulnerabilities it successfully exploited.
+If you left post-breach actions selected, you should also check the MITRE ATT&CK and